bartonlp/bartonphillips.net/README.md

 *images*, *css* and *javascript* file.
 This is a **COOKIEless** domain.

-There is three PHP file here: *glob-proxy.php*, *myfingerprint.php* and *index.php*.
+There are three PHP file here: *glob-proxy.php*, *myfingerprint.php* and *index.php*.
 These PHP files do not instantiate SiteClass and do no cookie activity!

 These files and directories remain here: